spryker-sdk/async-api/README.md

 To subscribe to messages from a specific channel you need to run the command as following:

-`vendor/bin/asyncapi schema:asyncapi:message:add foo-bar ZipZap ModuleName --subscribe -P propertyA:string -P propertyB:int`
+`vendor/bin/asyncapi schema:asyncapi:message:add foo-bar ZipZap ModuleName -e subscribe -P propertyA:string -P propertyB:int`

 This will add a subscribe section to the given AsyncAPI schema file that describes that sent messages with the name "ZipZap" that are sent over the channel "foo-bar" and that you sent the properties "propertyA of type string" and "propertyB of type int".